 How Electricity Bills Are Calculated in Germany

 We’ll use electricity prices in Berlin to give you an idea of how much you should budget for.
-But before we get into that, let’s first explain how your monthly electricity bill is calculated in Germany.
+But before we get into that, let’s first explain how your monthly energy bill is calculated.

-Unlike in other countries, your monthly electricity bill in Germany is calculated based on your estimated electricity consumption, not your actual consumption.
-This happens because you only receive your electricity bill annually in Germany when your actual meter reading is taken down by your electricity provider.
+Unlike in other countries, your monthly bill is calculated based on your estimated electricity consumption, not your actual consumption.
+This happens because you only receive your electricity bill annually in Germany when your actual meter reading is taken down by your provider.

 But to avoid people having to fork out a huge bill at the end of 12 months.
-Electricity providers use an estimated electricity usage amount to calculate what you should pay monthly.
-So when you finally receive your electricity bill, you’ll either get money refunded to you because your usage was less than estimated.
-Or you have to pay extra for using more than your estimated electricity consumption.
+Energy companies use an estimated electricity usage amount to calculate what you should pay monthly.
+So when you finally receive your monthly bill, you’ll either get money refunded to you because your usage was less than estimated.
+Or you have to pay extra for using more than your estimated energy consumption.

-Your electricity bill for the following year will then be adjusted lower or higher based on your actual electricity consumption in the previous year.
+Your monthly bill for the following year will then be adjusted lower or higher based on your actual energy consumption in the previous year.

-Related Post: Ever wondered how much it costs to live in Berlin?
+Related Guide: Ever wondered how much it costs to live in Berlin?
 Read our Cost of Living in Berlin guide to find out what monthly expenses you should budget for.

 How Much Can You Expect To Pay For Electricity in Berlin?